justas-b/justas-b/README.md

 ### Hello!
 I'm Justas 👋

 - Deployed to Glencore as a Market Data Engineer in Commercial Engineering (on behalf of Sigma Labs) - working on several market data projects, that include automation, validation, development, enrichment and analysis.

 - MSci Physics - Royal Holloway University of London.

-- Deep interests in data, machine learning, quantum computing, electronics, financial markets, DIY, nature and photography!

 - I am very open to collaborations and would love to work on projects with other people - do shoot me a message if you are interested in building something cool!

-- NB: This is my personal GitHub, however, I also have a very active work GitHub that I cannot share for security purposes.

 - Tools that I use daily:
   - Python